dipsuw/data-512-a1/README.md

 ## Values of all fields in your final data file
 Column name | Value | Description
 --- | --- | ---
-Year | YYYY | Year of Wikipedia traffic from 2008-2017 Month | MM | Month of Wikipedia traffic from Jan 2008- Sept 2017
+year | YYYY | Year of Wikipedia traffic from 2008-2017 month | MM | Month of Wikipedia traffic from Jan 2008- Sept 2017
-Timestamp | YYYYMMDD | Timestamp(Datetime format)to create the time series chart
+timestamp | MMDDYYYY | Timestamp(Datetime format)to create the time series chart
 pagecount_all_views | num_views | Number of pagecounts for mobile and desktop
 pagecount_desktop_views | num_views | Number of pagecounts for desktop
+pagecount_mobile_views | num_views | Number of pagecounts for mobile
+pageview_all_views | num_views | Number of pageviews for mobile and desktop
+pageview_desktop_views | num_views | Number of pageviews for desktop
+pageview_mobile_views | num_views | Number of pageviews for mobile

 ## Known issues or special considerations with the data
 * Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.